So you want to learn how to start freelance writing?

 - Subheadings (H2, H3, and H4’s)

-These five things can help your content breathe and allow the reader to actually read the post.
+These five things can help your content breathe and allow the reader to actually read the blog post effortlessly.

-If you upload on WordPress for clients, make sure to preview it as a reader.
-You want to make sure the post has plenty of room to breathe.
+Also, if you upload the blog on to WordPress for clients, make sure to preview it as a reader.
+You want to make sure the blog post has plenty of room to breathe.

 The better reader experience, the more they will stick around and keep reading.